Skip to main content

 B. User Content Standards

-You may submit content and other information to the Service in a variety of ways, including through your profile, newsfeed, and our communication tools (“User Content”).
+You may submit content and other information to the Services in a variety of ways, including through your profile, our newsfeed, our communication tools, and our AI tools, including Doximity Ask and Scribe, (“User Content”).
 You agree that you are solely responsible for your User Content, including its legality, reliability, accuracy, and appropriateness, your User Content complies with these Terms, and you have all rights in your User Content as necessary to grant the license granted herein.
+You agree that your User Content will not:

 • Contain any material that is offensive, abusive, defamatory, obscene, threatening or harassing.